Dmitry-Skachkov/Wannier90_examples/Example_4/README.md

 > bands.x  < bandsx.in > bandsx.out

-In bands.in we used automatic generation for high-symmetry points G-M-K-G:
+In *bands.in* we used automatic generation for high-symmetry k-points G-M-K-G:
 ```
 K_POINTS crystal_b
 4                           # total number of high-symmetry points